saq/saq.github.io/publications.md

 Rodríguez-Ortega, C.\*\*, Utreras, D., Báez, S., Donoso, D.A., Endara, M.J., Forrister, D.L., **Queenborough, S.A.**, Alvia P., Menéndez-Guerrero, P.A., & Cárdenas, R.E.
 0000.
 Defense strategies of an Amazonian myrmecophyte: effects of ant identity and survival implications on its host plants. *Frontiers in Ecology and Evolution*.

 Deng, T.\*, Zhu, Y., & **Queenborough, S.A.** 0000.
-Environmental drivers of species diversity in the herbaceous and woody plant understory community of a warm-temperate forest. *Journal of Biogeography*.
+Environmental drivers of species diversity in the herbaceous and woody plant understory community of a warm-temperate forest. *Oecologia*.

 Wei Lin\*, Yonghua Zhang, & **Queenborough, S.A.**, Ming Ni, Qing He, Buhang Li, Chengjin Chu.
 0000.
 Ontogenetic shifts in sex ratios and underlying processes in a dioecious tree species. *Journal of Ecology*.